MJ-CJM/tiangong-cli/docs/cli/telemetry.md

 The following section describes the structure of logs and metrics generated for Gemini CLI.

-The `session.id`, `installation.id`, and `user.email` are included as common
-attributes on all logs and metrics.
+- A `sessionId` is included as a common attribute on all logs and metrics.

 ### Logs